Quotas

 The quota count is the number that indicates how many respondents have taken your survey and met the conditions for the quota.
 This number automatically changes as new respondents take your survey and meet the specified conditions.

-- Click Reset to bring the current quota count back down to zero.
+- Click the quota to open it.

-- If desired, click Set Count to specify the new current quota count.
+- Set a new quota count.

 To schedule an automatic Quota reset